luyilin/vue-juri/README.md

 ## Introduction

-Vue-juri is a component for Vue.js that fetches Markdown files and uses slots to display the demos and usages elegantly.
+Vue-juri is a component for Vue.js that loads a list of Markdown files and uses slots to display the demos and usages elegantly.

 The design is inspired by [Ant Design](https://ant.design/components/rate/)!
 I like the elegant way to display a list of examples.